• Skip to primary navigation

 poached fruit in a white bowl

 These stewed plums are incredible.
-Only the fruit, a little sugar, and spices and you will have a delicious and versatile dessert ready in just about 15-20 minutes.
-Soft, tart plums poached in a slightly sweet sauce, flavored with cinnamon and star anise.
+With only the fruit, a little sugar, and spices, you will have a delicious and versatile dessert ready in just 15-20 minutes.
+Soft, tart plums poached in a slightly sweet sauce flavored with cinnamon and star anise.

 Plums: Either regular round ones or smaller and darker Italian plums.
 I used the Italian this time because I got a huge bucket full of them last week.
 I canned plums, made Zwetschgenkuchen and Tender Plum Muffins, and ate lots and lots of them fresh.